5.6 Social skills

 In summary, social skills are learned behaviours that are viewed as acceptable for the context within which they are performed.
 Social skills help children to interact positively with others.
-Throughout a childhood development, variations will exist in the strengths and weaknesses of social skills and therefore the child’s competence in performing them.
-Developing social competence is critical for all children so that they can demonstrate behaviours necessary for building positive relationships with others (e.g. teacher and peers) and engage successfully in learning.
+Throughout childhood development, variations will exist in the strengths and weaknesses of social skills and therefore the child’s competence in performing them.
+Developing social competence is critical for all children so that they can demonstrate behaviours necessary for building positive relationships with others (e.g., teacher and peers) and engage successfully in learning.

 Bandura, A. (1977).
 Social learning theory.
 Englewood Cliffs, NJ: Prentice Hall.

 Gresham, F. M. (2015).
 Disruptive behavior disorders.
 Evidence-based practice for assessment and intervention.
 New York, NY: The Guilford Press.